mjhsu135/beautiful-jekyll/code-through.md

 # Introduction:

-<p> In this code-through, we are going to go more in depth about a package we
-used in Lab 04 called <code>quanteda</code>. <code>quanteda</code> is an R package that was made to help with textual analysis, data transformation, and organization. </p>
+ In this code-through, we are going to go more in depth about a package we used in Lab 04 called <code>quanteda</code>. <code>quanteda</code> is an R package that was made to help with textual analysis, data transformation, and organization.

-<p> To demonstrate how to use quanteda, we will be using the same data set from
+ To demonstrate how to use quanteda, we will be using the same data set from Lab 04.
-Lab 04.
 The data set has details about different non-profit organizations and initiatives as well as what communities they are helping or representing.
-From mission statements to organization names, the data set is mostly comprised of text or character strings which is a perfect candidate when it comes to demonstrating the uses of <code>quanteda</code>. </p>
+From mission statements to organization names, the data set is mostly comprised of text or character strings which is a perfect candidate when it comes to demonstrating the uses of <code>quanteda</code>.

 ---

 ### Loading the Packages and Data Set:

-<p> As with most packages, <code>quanteda</code> is often used alongside other packages
-such as  or  to help with the data processing and analysis.
-In this code-through, we will be using <code>dplyr</code>, <code>pander</code>, and <code>tidyverse</code> to help with formatting certain data sets and cleaning up the results of the coding chunks. </p>
+ As with most packages, <code>quanteda</code> is often used alongside other packages such as  or  to help with the data processing and analysis.
+In this code-through, we will be using <code>dplyr</code>, <code>pander</code>, and <code>tidyverse</code> to help with formatting certain data sets and cleaning up the results of the coding chunks.

 ```r